Website Let's Grow Kids

 Experience planning and managing donor cultivation events in a fundraising environment.

 Excellent research skills and knowledge of online research tools.

 Experience working in a team environment and ability to work independently.

-Interest in and ability to work across diverse cultures and constituencies and participate actively in the organization’s diversity and equity efforts.
+Interest and ability to work across diverse cultures and constituencies and participate actively in the organization’s diversity, equity, and cultural competency efforts.